Leninner/personal_portfolio/src/content/projects/load-balancing-ec2.md

 ```

 11. After the deployment is complete, you can see the resources created in your AWS account going to the AWS CloudFormation console.
-12. To complete the group replication, you have to connect to the EC2 instances and run the following commands:

 ## Conclusion